rblades/dhworkbook_master/docs/supporting materials/tei.md

 4\.
 For claims or arguments, surround your text with these

-<code>&lt;interp key="reason" n="citation" cert="high" ref="http://www.website.com/webpage.html"&gt; &lt;/interp&gt;</code>
+`<interp key="reason" n="citation" cert="high" ref="http://www.website.com/webpage.html"> </interp>`

 + In **key**, explain why you believe this claim is true or not
 + In **n**, put a full citation to the relevant source
 + In **cert** (short for certainty), put: high, medium, low or unknown
 + In **ref**, put the link to the website where you got the information to assess this claim.

-When you are happy with your work, hit save your work, give it a useful name, make sure it has .xml as the extension, and save it *and the .xsl file* to your repository.
+When you are happy with your work, hit save your work, give it a useful name, make sure it has .xml as the extension, and save it **and the .xsl file** to your repository.

-> Alex Gill has made [The Short and Sweet TEI Handout](https://docs.google.com/document/edit?id=12ErwXGHGaFL71M3cWHpI6gkfVzzsKHfk7U6N6vRmIS4&authkey=CKG3l6oG&hl=en#heading=h.uy40z0-ctpi0) which you might want to explore as well.
+Alex Gill has made [The Short and Sweet TEI Handout](https://docs.google.com/document/edit?id=12ErwXGHGaFL71M3cWHpI6gkfVzzsKHfk7U6N6vRmIS4&authkey=CKG3l6oG&hl=en#heading=h.uy40z0-ctpi0) which you might want to explore as well.
 When you embark on encoding documents for your own research, [here are some questions to think about](http://www.wwp.northeastern.edu/outreach/seminars/_current/handouts/document_analysis.xhtml) to help you decide what kinds of tagging you'll need; these [templates from HisTEI](https://github.com/odaata/HisTEI/tree/master/frameworks/HisTEI/templates) might be useful (open the whole project with OxygenXML for full functionality, but you can copy those templates in any editor).

 ### Viewing Your Encoded Text ###